oilstone/api-commerce-layer-integration/README.md

 - Lightweight record and collection helpers for working with JSON:API responses.
 - Optional PSR-16 caching support via the `Cache\\QueryCacheHandler` utility.

 The package is intentionally lightweight so it can act as the starting point for bespoke integrations.
-Additional bridges (for example to the API pipeline or resource loader packages) can be layered on using the same methodology demonstrated in the Salesforce integration.
+Additional bridges (for example to the API pipeline or resource loader packages) can be layered on using the same methodology throughout this codebase.

 ## Installation